 Chaotica, villain of the Captain Proton holodeck "show" in Star Trek: Voyager, claimed this when he was defeated and killed.
 The character was basically a love letter to over-the-top villain tropes, so this isn't surprising.

-Variation: the Backstreet Boy's song "Everybody (Backstreet's Back)" claims "As long as there be music we'll be coming back again."
+Variation: the Backstreet Boys' song "Everybody (Backstreet's Back)" claims "As long as there be music we'll be coming back again."
+Appropriately, the video portrays them as the monsters from classic horror movies.

 Naturally, Voltaire's song "When You're Evil":